okuoku/rapid-gambit/README.md

 - CMake (2.8.1x or 3.x)

 Larceny can be Win32 native version even if you build on Cygwin.
-Build script will automagically converts Cygwin path into Win32 path when invoke Larceny to bootstrap.
+Build script will automagically converts Cygwin path into Win32 path when invoke Larceny to bootstrap rapid-scheme.

 # Build

 Since rapid-scheme is written in R7RS and Gambit is R5RS, we will need other R7RS to bootstrap.
 Currently we use Larceny for this purpose.

 CMakeLists.txt assume `rapid-scheme` submodule initialized properly.